Tag Archives: shady city

 Buddy was lost in the sensation of her grip.
 She dropped his hand.
 “I would do it myself but I’m just so busy.”

-“I’ll milk those cows for you ma’am,” Buddy straightened his shoulders and stuck out his chest.
+“We’ll milk those cows for, that right bros?”
+Buddy straightened his shoulders and stuck out his chest.
 “No worries there.
 My ranch, I grew up on a ranch, so I know cows.”
 He hoped he was having some kind of cowboy appeal.
-“Just leave it to me.”
-He turned to his brothers.
-“Okay, bros, didn’t I say we were to milk the cows?”
+“Just leave it to us.”

-Chad added an enthusiastic, “got your back, brah!”
+Chad added an enthusiastic, “got your back, bro!”

 Buddy stuck his chest out again.
 He tightened his shoulders hoping she would notice his natural swimmer’s build.
 “We’ll do thing you need.”